Bazist/DniproServer.WIN/README.md

          ("{'FirstName':$}{'Engine':$}{'City':$}");
 ```
 Few clicks by mouse and database is ready for using in your environment

 (Ready for **Windows** platform and **.NET**, **Java** languages)
 Learn more ?
 Just download our comprehensive [Dnipro In Using](http://booben.com/DniproDB_In_Using_EN.PDF) book.

 ## SO FAST

 Speed, speed and again speed.

 Do you remember ? **JSONs** it is just keys in embeded **Key\Value storage**.
 So
 * When you insert a document, you just insert keys to Key\Value storage.
-* When you update an attribute in document, you just update key in the storage.
+* When you insert new or update existing attribute in document,
-* When you insert an attribute in document, you just insert new key in the storage, without any overwriting of document.
+  you just update key in the storage without any overwriting of document.
-* When you select part of document, you just lookup several keys
+* When you load part of document, you just lookup several keys.
+You don't need load all document at all.

-And ... what you should know ... one operation of insert/update/lookup of long key in storage costs
+And ... what you should know ... one operation of insert/update/lookup of long key costs

-about **fifty nanoseconds* on core levelю
+about **fifty nanoseconds* on core level.
 In regular benchmarks **Dnipro** faster than standard databases in [ten](http://forum.pikosec.com/viewforum.php?f=7) times and more.

 Run in console **db.SelfTest()** to see how many seconds need to your computer to finish
-more than ten millions queries in our InMemory benchmark.
+more than ten millions queries in our benchmark.

 ## RELIABLE DATABASE